Azure/azure-arch-enterprise-bi-and-reporting/User Guides/6-Prepare the infrastructure for your Data.md

 ## 1. Install VPN Client

  This has multiple steps:
-- Confirm that your client machine has the two certificates installed for VPN connectivity to the VM see [prerequisites]("1-Prerequisite Steps Before Deployment.md")
+- Confirm that your client machine has the two certificates installed for VPN connectivity to the VM see [prerequisites] for more details.(./1-Prerequisite%20Steps%20Before%20Deployment.md")
 - Login to http://portal.azure.com, and find the Resource Group that corresponds to the VNet setup.
 Pick the **Virtual Network** resource, and then the **Virtual Network Gateway** in that resource.
 - Click on **Point-to-site configuration**, and **Download the VPN client** to the client machine.
 - Install the 64-bit (Amd64) or 32-bit (x86) version based on your Windows operating system.
 The  modal dialog that pops up after you launch the application may show up with a single **Don't run** button.
 Click on **More**, and choose **Run anyway**.